Poisonous Plants to Keep Away from Pets

-Our potted house plants, our own backyards and the wider great outdoors can provide us with oodles of satisfaction.
-However, sometimes these are home to sought after and commonly kept plants that are poisonous to dogs and cats.
+Our home, backyards and the wider great outdoors can provide us with oodles of satisfaction.
+However, sometimes these are home to potted house plants and wild-growing plants that are poisonous to dogs and cats.

-We’re listing some so you can make informed decisions about which greens to keep, which to shift to another room and which to avoid entirely.
+We’re listing some so that before you buy a dog or cat (allergy sufferer or not), you can make informed decisions about which greens to keep, which to shift to another room and which to avoid entirely.

 However, it’s worth noting that this list isn’t exhaustive.
 So, before you buy your next Pinterest-perfect plant, it’s worth taking a few minutes to Google whether it’s safe for your pawsome pet.